agusgatto8/BaSP-B2022-Etapa-1/README.md

 W-06 - Validations of login and sign up to JavaScript.

-W-07 - Validations with server to fetch.
+W-07 - Validations on the server with fetch.

 ## By GigaTech Software Solutions